 The flowers and blue dots were painted using Folk Art Enamels (#1 in this list.)SaveSave

 These fancy little tubes of paint are a great way to add texture to your painted design.

 The Vitrea 160 Outliner tubes have long slender tips for dispensing the paint.
-They do take a little practice to get a consistently thick line, but once you get knack for using them, they can be a lot of fun to use!
+They do take a little practice to get a consistently thick line, but once you get knack for using them, they're a lot of fun to use!

-After painting, the glass is left to air-dry for at least 24 hours and is then baked in the oven to set the outliner permanently.
+After painting, the glass is left to air-dry for at least 24 hours and then gets baked in the oven to set the glass paint outliner permanently.

 The face details were painted on using DecoArt Gloss Enamels (#2 on this list.)

 After making stained glass for 5 or 6 years, I ventured into the amazing world of traditional stained glass paints.
 These paints are kiln-fired and they're the same type of paint seen in stained glass windows in churches.